amirallami-code/license-guide/README.md

 - Apache License 2.0 is compatible with GPLv3, but not with GPLv2.
 - Creative Commons licenses are not recommended for software and may cause compatibility issues.

 Always check the specific terms of each license when combining software under different licenses.
+Consider using tools like the [License Compatibility Matrix](https://www.gnu.org/licenses/license-compatibility.html) provided by the Free Software Foundation to help navigate complex compatibility issues.

 ## Changing or Updating Licenses